Walter Zinn: Manhattan Project

 By December 1942, Zinn and Anderson had the new configuration ready at Stagg Field.
 Some 24 ft long, 24 ft wide and 19 ft high, it contained 385.5 lt of graphite and 46.5 lt of uranium metal and uranium oxide.
 When the experiment was carried out on the afternoon of December 2, 1942, the reactor, known as Chicago Pile-1, reached criticality without incident.
-Since the reactor had no radiation shield, it was run at a maximum power of only 200 W, enough to power a light bulb, and ran for only three months.
+Since the reactor had no radiation shield, it was run at a maximum power of only 200 W, enough to power a light bulb (but it didn't include an electric generator), and ran for only three months.
 It was shut down on February 28, 1943, because the US Army did not want to risk an accident near densely populated downtown Chicago.

 The Army leased a 1000 acre of the Cook County Forest Preserves known as "Site A" to the Manhattan Project, and "the Country Club" to the hundred or so scientists, guards and others who worked there.
 Zinn was placed in charge of Site A, under Fermi.
 Chicago Pile-1 was disassembled and rebuilt, this time with a radiation shield, at Site A. The reactor, now known as Chicago Pile-2, was operational again on March 20, 1943.
 Within a few months, Fermi began designing a new reactor, which became known as Chicago Pile-3.
 This was a very different type of reactor.
 It was much smaller, being only 6 ft in diameter and 9 ft high.
 It was power by 120 uranium metal rods, and moderated by 1200 usgal of heavy water.
 Once again Zinn was in charge of construction, which commenced on New Year's Day in 1944.
 Chicago Pile-3 went critical on May 15, 1944, and commenced operation on June 23 at its full power of 300 KW.
 When Fermi departed for the Hanford Site, Zinn became the sole authority at Site A.

 On September 29, 1944, Zinn received an urgent call from Samuel Allison, the director of the Metallurgical Laboratory.
 The B Reactor at Hanford had shut down shortly after reaching full power, only to come back to life again some hours later.
 Norman Hilberry suspected a neutron poison was responsible.
-If so, it had a half life of around 9.7 hours.
-Xenon-135 had a half life close to that, but had not been detected in Argonne or by the X-10 Graphite Reactor in Oak Ridge, Tennessee.
+If so, it had a half-life of around 9.7 hours.
+Xenon-135 had a half-life close to that, but had not been detected in Argonne or by the X-10 Graphite Reactor in Oak Ridge, Tennessee.
 Zinn quickly brought Chicago Pile-3 up to full power, and within twelve hours, had made a series of measurements that confirmed the Hanford results.